 12. - delete this budget.

-Note: Because items on order can be a various stages of preparation, in-process, and completion, amounts displayed should be read as a guide to expenditure for a specific budget rather than a precise budget status.
+Note: Because items on order can be at various stages of preparation, in-process, and completion, amounts displayed should be read as a guide to expenditure for a specific budget rather than a precise budget status.

 Add A New Budget